bakpakin/Fennel/CONTRIBUTING.md

 * Include a description of the changes.
 * If there are changes to the compiler or the language, please include tests, either in one of the existing suites in the `test/` directory or in a new one.
-If the thing you're testing would cause the compiler to be unable to load tests written in Fennel, write your test in Lua, but otherwise the test should be in Fennel.
 You can run tests with `make test`.
 * Make sure that your changes will work on Lua versions 5.1, 5.2, 5.3, 5.4, and
   LuaJIT.
 Making fennel require LuaJIT or 5.2+ specific features is a non-goal of the project.
 In general, this means target Lua 5.1, but provide